nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

   constructed as an object in the backend of the application.
   * This architecture follows the use of the Abstraction Occurrence Pattern by sharing common fields between instances of the same underlying object.
-    *If tasks are recurring then their start/end times are populated based on the given frequency parameter which are subsequently utilized to generate `RecurringTaskOccurrence` objects.
+  *If tasks are recurring then their start/end times are populated based on the given frequency parameter which are subsequently utilized to generate the respective Task's `RecurringTaskOccurrence` objects.

 ### 2.5.
 Storage component